 Applicants must have completed AT LEAST five English courses, including AT LEAST one course at the 300 level or above, by the time of application.
 They must have received a GPA of 3.5 or above in these courses.
 Applicants must also have an overall GPA of 3.0 to be considered for the program.
 The applicant must include the BU transcript, two faculty recommendation letters, a writing sample (10 pages, usually drawn from previous coursework), a plan of study, and a personal statement describing the applicant’s interest in the program.

 In addition to the requirements for the English major (see English Department website or Bulletin for details), eight courses must be passed with a grade of B– or better for the MA.
 One 500- or 600-level class may count toward both the BA and MA, reducing the number of additional MA classes to seven.
 A grade point average of at least 3.0 must be maintained for these classes.
 These classes must include two 500/600-level classes and six 700-level classes.
 Courses at the 500/600 level taken prior to admission into the BA/MA program may be used to fulfill MA requirements.
-Student must have senior status to take 700-level classes.
+Students must have senior status to take 700-level classes.

 In addition to the total number of classes for the MA, students must fulfill the following specific requirements:

 - Demonstration of graduate-level reading proficiency in one classical or modern foreign language prior to completion of the degree.
-This requirement will be satisfied by fulfillment of the CAS undergraduate Foreign Language Requirement.
+This requirement will be satisfied by fulfillment of the CAS undergraduate Second Language Requirement.